Career Services & Leadership Development

 CSLD offers individualized career counseling for current students and alumni.
 Topics include Interviewing, Choosing a Major, Graduate School Advising, Handshake Assistance, Job & Internship Searching, and Resume & Cover Letter Review.
-Career Counselors can also administer Career Tests including Strengths Finder and The Strong Interest Inventory to help you clarify your career path and articulate your brand.
+Career Counselors can also administer Career Tests, including Strengths Finder and The Strong Interest Inventory to help you clarify your career path and articulate your brand.
 Make an appointment today!

-Career Events: Workshops, Events, and Fairs, etc.
+Career Events: Workshops, Events, Fairs and more

 Every semester, CSLD presents an array of opportunities for SF State students to explore career paths, develop career readiness skills, and meet with employers and recruiters.
 Opportunities include workshops, events, programs, employer information sessions, and fairs that are open to all current SF State students and alumni.
 Click here to view the Handshake events calendar.

 The goal of the SFSU President’s Leadership Fellows Program (PLFP) is to provide students with the soft skills that national research has shown employers seek in job candidates.
 These skills complement the hard skills also needed to be competitive in today’s job market, including resume and cover letter composition, interview skills, and networking.
 Students accepted to PLFP take part in workshops focusing on leadership, teamwork, critical thinking, unconscious bias, emotional intelligence, and sexual harassment in the workplace.
 Fellows learn to recognize their competencies and how to apply them in meaningful and relevant ways as they transition to job-readiness.